-The United States was the biggest emitter in history as of 2022, having released 427 billion metric tons of carbon dioxide (GtCO₂) into the atmosphere since the birth of the industrial revolution.
+The United States was the biggest emitter in history as of 2023, having released some 430 billion metric tons of carbon dioxide (GtCO₂) into the atmosphere since the birth of the industrial revolution.
 This accounted for roughly a quarter of all historical CO₂ produced from fossil fuels and industry.
-China was the second-largest contributor to historical emissions, having released over 260 GtCO₂.
+China is the second-largest contributor to historical emissions, having released over 260 GtCO₂.
 CO₂ is a greenhouse gas and the main driver of climate change and rising temperatures.

 Regional emissions